ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 - Wearing headphones is not required, but typically results in better audio quality.

-- Guest screensharing requires a Mac or PC running Google Chrome.
+- Guest screen sharing requires a Mac or PC running Google Chrome.

 Grab our [Interview Guest Checklist](https://ecamm.com/blog/interview-guest-checklist/) to make sure you don't forget a thing during tech checks.